 - From the left sidebar then choose Change Adapter Settings.

-- Right click on the Adapter that’s currently active and choose Properties.
+- Right-click on the Adapter that’s currently active and select Properties.

 - Pick Internet Protocol Version 4 and then select Properties.